 4. Decide on an action.

-Once you receive validation of the debt and confirm that it’s outside the statute of limitations, you have three main options.
+Once you receive validation of the debt and confirm whether it’s inside or outside the statute of limitations, you typically have three main options.

 - Pay it.
-If you know you owe the debt and you now can to pay it, you can do so.
+If you know you owe the debt and you can pay it, you can do so.
 Make sure you keep written records of the amount due and your payment.
-Sometimes these old debts get sold to more than one collection agency, and if you get another call about this debt, you want to have proof you have paid it.
+Sometimes these old debts get sold to more than one collection agency, and if you get another call about this debt, you want to have proof you’ve paid it.

 - Settle it.
 If you know you owe the debt and want to try to make good on it, but you can’t pay the full amount—or if the debt has been inflated by fees— you may want to negotiate to settle it for less than the full amount due.
 This is tricky, though, because once you start negotiating, you could reset the statute of limitations and end up being sued for the entire debt.
+That could lead to wage garnishments or other issues.
 If you want to go this route, your best bet is to talk with an attorney first.

 - Send the collector a letter telling them to leave you alone.
 You have the right to ask a debt collector to stop contacting you.
 Once you do that, they are only allowed to contact you to tell you if they are taking legal action against you.
 If you know the debt is outside the statute of limitations, state that in your letter and tell them not to contact you again.